|Syracuse University||Online MS in Library and Information Science

 Applicants must submit an official transcript that shows completion of an undergraduate degree and GRE scores.
 Other documents that must be submitted include three letters of recommendation, personal statement, and updated resume.
 A questionnaire is needed in this department and a prospective student will provide their interest in an assistantship.

-Campus-based and online ALA-Accredited library science degrees in Mississippi
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Mississippi

 University of Southern Mississippi